Marquis de Condorcet: Gender equality

-The Idea of Progress
+The idea of progress

-Condorcet's Sketch for a Historical Picture of the Progress of the Human Spirit (1795) was perhaps the most influential formulation of the idea of progress ever written.
-It made the Idea of Progress a central concern of Enlightenment thought.
+Condorcet's Sketch for a Historical Picture of the Progress of the Human Mind (1795) was perhaps the most influential formulation of the idea of progress ever written.
+It made the idea of progress a central concern of Enlightenment thought.
 He argued that expanding knowledge in the natural and social sciences would lead to an ever more just world of individual freedom, material affluence, and moral compassion.
 He argued for three general propositions: that the past revealed an order that could be understood in terms of the progressive development of human capabilities, showing that humanity's "present state, and those through which it has passed, are a necessary constitution of the moral composition of humankind"; that the progress of the natural sciences must be followed by progress in the moral and political sciences "no less certain, no less secure from political revolutions"; that social evils are the result of ignorance and error rather than an inevitable consequence of human nature.
 He was innovative in suggesting that scientific medicine might in the future significantly extend the human life span, perhaps even indefinitely, such that future humans only die of accident, murder and suicide rather than simply old age or disease.
 Nick Bostrom has thus described him as an early transhumanist.

-Condorcet's writings were a key contribution to the French Enlightenment, particularly his work on the Idea of Progress.
+Condorcet's writings were a key contribution to the French Enlightenment, particularly his work on the idea of progress.
 Condorcet believed that through the use of our senses and communication with others, knowledge could be compared and contrasted as a way of analyzing our systems of belief and understanding.
 None of Condorcet's writings refer to a belief in a religion or a god who intervenes in human affairs.
 Condorcet instead frequently had written of his faith in humanity itself and its ability to progress with the help of philosophers such as Aristotle.
 Through this accumulation and sharing of knowledge he believed it was possible for anybody to comprehend all the known facts of the natural world.
 The enlightenment of the natural world spurred the desire for enlightenment of the social and political world.
 Condorcet believed that there was no definition of the perfect human existence and thus believed that the progression of the human race would inevitably continue throughout the course of our existence.
 He envisioned man as continually progressing toward a perfectly utopian society.
 He believed in the great potential towards growth that man possessed.